9am-4:15pm CEST, Thursday 1 July, 2021

 How much CO2 do we need to remove over the next decades?
 How can we integrate removals into our economy and create carbon-negative products and value chains?

-Petrissa Ecklenow, Executive Director of sus.lab, ETH, Zurich, Switzerland
+Petrissa Ecklenow, Executive Director of the Sustainability in Business Lab, ETH Zurich, Switzerland.

-Cement production worldwide releases nearly four times as much carbon dioxide into the air as global air tra c.
+Cement production worldwide releases nearly four times as much carbon dioxide into the air as global air traffic.
 This session introduces next-generation technology for the mineralisation of carbon dioxide, turning broken concrete into stone granulate as a replacement for sand and gravel in fresh concrete.

 Removing Carbon from the Sky